camunigeography/shackleton-online/README.md

 Design and templates by Tom Hare @colourgarden, 2016

-Martin Lucas-Smith, Scott Polar Research Institute, Department of Geography, University of Cambridge, 2016.
+Programming by Martin Lucas-Smith, Scott Polar Research Institute, Department of Geography, University of Cambridge, 2016-2019.

 License